National Junior Program

 - To ensure that all training is backed by principles that transfer to other areas of life,

-- To find creative ways through tough situations, and
+- To find creative ways to navigate through tough situations, and

 - That athletes always strive for the best of themselves.

-Each athlete is encouraged to develop self awareness by reflecting on assigned activities, identifying the best course of action in a given situation, learning to take care of themselves, developing good biomechanical form, and developing a structure for their training and daily life.
-Each athlete is expected to set goals that better the team and the team is expected to be supportive of each individual.
+Each athlete is encouraged to develop self-awareness by reflecting on activities, identifying the best course of action in a given situation, learning to take care of themselves, developing good biomechanical form, and developing a structure for their training and daily life.
+Each athlete is expected to set goals that better the team, and the team is expected to be supportive of each individual.
 Dialogue and clear communication are essential to accomplish these goals.

-The US Junior Development Team (JDT) is a group made up of juniors, of all ability levels, who enjoy orienteering.
-It is designed to help young orienteers who are capable of orienteering on orange-level courses (M/F-16) to transition to the advanced level and become nationally competitive.
-It is also helps athletes connect with other juniors around the country so they become part of a larger U.S. junior orienteering community.
-Anyone under the age of 21 is welcome to join.
+The Junior Development Team (JDT) is designed to help young orienteers who confidently orienteer on orange-level courses (M/F-16) transition to the advanced level and become nationally competitive.
+It is also designed to help athletes connect with other juniors around the country so that they become part of the larger U.S. junior orienteering community.

 Timing: Applications to the NJP for JDT membership are accepted year-round.
 However, we encourage juniors to apply soon after application forms are available so that they benefit from a full year of participation.
-(Note: applications from JNT candidates are due on December 15, 2018).
-Regular communication between the JDT coach and the team runs from January through June and from September to the beginning of November.
+(Note: applications from JNT candidates are due on December 15, 2019).
+Regular communication between JDT members and local/regional coaches runs from January through June and from September to the beginning of November.

-Applying: Please complete and submit the application forms.
+Applying: Please complete and submit the application forms (2020 NJP Basic Application + Medical and Travel, Waiver, and Athlete Profile) linked below as instructed on the application.
 Juniors must reapply for the NJP every year.

 Eligibility: Juniors between 13 and 20 years of age are encouraged to apply.